 Wind is the movement of air caused by a difference in pressure from one place to another.
 Local wind systems are created by the immediate geographic features in a given area, such as mountains, valleys, or large bodies of water.
-Wind effects can include blowing debris, interruptions in elevated power and communications utilities, and intensification of the effects of other hazards related to winter weather and severe storms.
+Wind effects can include blowing debris, interruptions in elevated power and communications utilities, and intensification of the effects of other hazards related to winter weather and severe storms (Rhode Island Emergency Management Agency, 2014).

 Based on historical tornado and hurricane data, FEMA has produced a map that depicts maximum wind speeds for design of safe rooms.
 Rhode Island is included in Wind Zone II (160 MPH).
-Rhode Island is also within the Hurricane-Susceptible Region as shown in Figure 3-1.
+Rhode Island is also within the Hurricane-Susceptible Region as shown in Figure 3-1 (FEMA, 2012).

-Figure 3-1 Wind Zones in the United States
+Figure 3-1.
+FEMA Safe Room Design Wind Speed for the United States.

 Rhode Island wind events can produce damage often associated with thunderstorms or tornadoes.
 In some instances, these events have been associated with weakening tropical weather systems, including downgraded tropical and sub-tropical storm systems.
-This section examines the risks associated with damaging wind events with emphasis on hurricanes, tornadoes, and thunderstorms.
+This section examines the risks associated with damaging wind events with emphasis on hurricanes, tornadoes, and thunderstorms (Rhode Island Emergency Management Agency, 2014).

 Nor'easters, while often a less dramatic storm than a hurricane, are far more frequent in Rhode Island, and can still produce considerable damage.
 On average, one to two nor'easters a year hit Rhode Island with a storm surge equal or greater than two feet.
-The duration of high surge and winds during a nor'easter can last from 12 hours to three days, while the duration of hurricane conditions generally lasts only six to 12 hours.
+The duration of high surge and winds during a nor'easter can last from 12 hours to three days, while the duration of hurricane conditions generally lasts only six to 12 hours (Rhode Island Emergency Management Agency, 2014).

-The Jamestown and Newport Bridges are closed when the wind speed reaches 69 miles per hour.
+The Jamestown and Newport Bridges are closed when the wind speed reaches 69 miles per hour (Rhode Island Department of Public Safety).
 When the bridges close, Jamestown residents are totally dependent upon the limited number of services available on the island.
 Consequently, severe wind damage to the buildings in which the island's businesses are situated could cause major economic and social hardships.

 Rhode Island wind events can produce damage often associated with thunderstorms or tornadoes.
 In some instances, these events have been associated with weakening tropical weather systems, including downgraded tropical and sub-tropical storm systems.
 This section examines the risks associated with damaging wind events with emphasis on hurricanes, tornadoes, and thunderstorms (Rhode Island State Hazard Mitigation Plan 2014).